kameshsampath/drone-on-k8s/README.md

   --values $PROJECT_HOME/helm_vars/drone/values.yaml \
   --namespace=drone \
   --post-renderer  k8s/kustomize
+  --wait
 ```

+## Host Aliases

 By default `gitea-127.0.0.1.sslip.io:3000` resolves to `127.0.0.1:3000` on the drone server pod.
 As we require `gitea-127.0.0.1.sslip.io:3000` to be resolved to the `gitea-http` service on the cluster we do [helm post render](https://helm.sh/docs/topics/advanced/#usage) to add [host aliases](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/) to drone server deployments to resolve the `gitea-127.0.0.1.sslip.io:3000` to the `ClusterIP` of the `gitea-http` service.You can check the ClusterIP of the gitea service using the command `kubectl get svc gitea-http -n default -ojsonpath='{.spec.clusterIP}'`

-As we did with drone server to resolve `gitea-127.0.0.1.sslip.ip`, we also need to update `gitea` deployment for host aliases to resolve `drone-127.0.0.1.sslip.io:8080` to resolve to `drone` service on the __drone__ namespace.
+As we did with drone server to resolve `gitea-127.0.0.1.sslip.ip`, we also need to update `gitea` deployment for host aliases to resolve `drone-127.0.0.1.sslip.io:8080` to resolve to `drone` service on the **drone** namespace.

 This time we will use `kubectl` patch technique,